This course examines corporate fraudulent financial reporting and the impact on corporate governance issues.

 Individual Learning Project: Final Assignment

-The student will submit an 2,100-2,650 word research paper in current APA format based on the proposal submitted prior in the course.
+The student will submit an 8-10-page research paper in current APA format based on the proposal submitted prior in the course.
 The final project requires further analysis and evaluation of an organization's financial reporting process and the related internal controls.
 The paper must include at least 2 sources in addition to the course textbook and the Bible.
 A biblical application must be included.

 Each quiz will cover the Learn material for the assigned modules: weeks.
 Each quiz will be open-book/open-notes, contain 25 true/false and multiple-choice questions, and have a time limit of 1 hour and 15 minutes.